Skip to Content

 Racehorses finishing a claiming race at a Louisiana track — the HISA 1-hour vet window begins the moment the race ends

 The 60-minute HISA vet window starts the moment the race ends.
-Watch the finish and the post-race movement — that’s when the window opens and when the most important observations happen.
+Watch the finish and post-race movement — that is when the window opens and when the most important observations happen.

 Step 7: Final Decision — Claim or Walk?

 After completing all six steps, you have a flag count.
 This is the exact scoring sheet I use before every claim.
-The decision framework is straightforward — and the full checklist is available as a printable PDF to bring to the track.
+The full checklist is available as a printable PDF to bring to the track.

 Final claim decision framework — total flags accumulated across all 6 evaluation steps.